The Helping Foundation

 - Community-Focused: Exclusively serves the Orthodox Jewish community in Manchester and Salford

-- Significant Resources: With £18.9 million in annual expenditure and substantial endowment, this is a major funder within its focus area
+- Significant Resources: This is a major funder within its focus area with substantial endowment assets

 - Privacy-Oriented: Does not publicly disclose grant recipients except where required by regulation (related parties)